Board of Directors

 Douglas Horne currently serves as Time Warner's Controller and Chief Accounting Officer.
 Previously, Mr. Horne served in a number of senior accounting and finance roles at AOL Inc, most recently as Deputy Chief Financial Officer, Controller, and Chief Accounting Officer.
 Mr. Horne is an honors graduate of Virginia Tech where he received a B.S. in Accounting.
 He currently serves on the Advisory Committee for the Pamplin College of Business as well as the Department of Accounting and Information Systems.

-Joseph R. Ianniello is the Chief Operating Officer of CBS Corporation.
+Joseph R. Ianniello is the Acting Chief Executive Officer of CBS Corporation.
 Prior to CBS, he served as Vice President of Corporate Development at Viacom, Inc. He holds an MBA from Columbia Business School.

 Ronald J. Iervolino is the former Managing Director of Guggenheim Capital Markets, LLC.
 He is Chairman of the H.G.I.
 Foundation, and the former president of the Cooley's Anemia Foundation, an organization serving the Thalassemia community worldwide.